|

 Brown Statement Cake

-A brown wedding cake becomes a focal point when texture and natural elements replace heavy embellishments or bright colors.
+A brown wedding cake becomes such a focal point when you use texture and natural elements instead of heavy embellishments or bright colors.

-Dried florals, wheat, or neutral blooms soften the brown and tie the cake into an earthy wedding palette seamlessly.
+Dried florals, wheat, or neutral blooms soften the brown and tie the cake into your earthy palette seamlessly.

-This works especially well for outdoor or rustic weddings where natural materials already define the overall aesthetic.
+This works especially well for outdoor or rustic weddings where natural materials are already defining your aesthetic.

 @josediasbridaldesigner